nicolas377/events-bot/README.md

 ---

 I am extremely proud of how this project has gone so far, and I'm excited for its future.
-As of now, over a thousand lines of code have been written in the span of 18 days.
+According to the Github API, I've written [over 16000 lines of code](https://api.github.com/repos/nicolas377/events-bot/languages) in 27 days.